you-should-just-know/amplify/README.md

 # amplify

-A developer resource library used to amplify skills
+A developer resource library used to amplify skills and your career